Agriculture

 Frequently Asked Questions On Organic Farming in India - Meaning, Types and Benefits

-Organic farming involves use of organic manure and bio-compost for growing crops.
-It avoids the use of synthetic fertiliser and pesticides.
+Organic farming involves the use of organic manure and bio-compost for growing crops.
+It avoids the use of synthetic fertilizers and pesticides.

-Organic farming promotes biodiversity, produces quality crops for human consumption, maintains soil fertility and health, and is environment friendly.
+Organic farming promotes biodiversity, produces quality crops for human consumption, maintains soil fertility and health, and is environmentally friendly.

 Abhijeet Warak